ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter05.md

 The underling resumed, “If Wèi WúXiàn happens to disappear without a trace, HánGuāng-Jūn will be deeply devastated.

-“Zéwú-Jūn has been living in seclusion for many years, so, right now, GūsūLán only relies on HánGuāng-Jūn.
+“Zéwú-Jūn has been living in seclusion for many years, so, right now, GūsūLán only depends on HánGuāng-Jūn.
 However, if HánGuāng-Jūn is lost without Wèi WúXiàn, GūsūLán will be in an enfeebled state.

 “At the same time, with Wèi WúXiàn being no longer in this world, the connections GūsūLán has with LánlíngJīn and YúnmèngJiāng will be severed.”